 Specific humidity q: ratio between the mass of water vapour and the mass of moist air;

-Dewpoint temperature d: The temperature at which moist air saturated with respect to water at a given pressure has a saturation mixing ratio equal to the given mixing ratio
+Dew-point temperature or dew point td: The temperature at which moist air saturated with respect to water at a given pressure has a saturation mixing ratio equal to the given mixing ratio.
+Or more simply, the temperature at which moist air is saturated with water vapour.

-Relative humidity U: ratio in % of the observed vapour pressure to the saturation vapour pressure with respect to water at the same temperature and pressure;
+Relative humidity U: ratio in % of the observed vapour pressure to the saturation vapour pressure with respect to water at the same temperature and pressure.
+The term “relative humidity” is often abbreviated to RH;

 Vapour pressure e’: The partial pressure of water vapour in air;